sam0x17/containerflare/README.md

 [![Docs](https://docs.rs/containerflare/badge.svg)](https://docs.rs/containerflare)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-`containerflare` lets you run Axum inside [Cloudflare Containers](https://developers.cloudflare.com/containers) without re-implementing the platform glue.
+`containerflare` lets you run Axum inside [Cloudflare Containers](https://developers.cloudflare.com/containers) without re-implementing the platform glue, and now auto-detects when it is executing on [Google Cloud Run](https://cloud.google.com/run).
 It exposes a tiny runtime that:

-- boots an Axum router on the container’s loopback listener
+- boots an Axum router on the container’s loopback listener (or Cloud Run’s `PORT` binding)
-- forwards Cloudflare request metadata into your handlers
+- forwards Cloudflare/Cloud Run request metadata into your handlers
-- keeps a command channel open so you can reach host-managed capabilities (KV, D1, Queues, etc.)
+- keeps a command channel open so you can reach host-managed capabilities (KV, D1, Queues, etc.) whenever the platform exposes one

 The result feels like developing any other Axum app—only now it runs next to your Worker.